tinyworlds/bot_ideas/README.md

 The source code is for the free, easy to use tool http://cheapbotsdonequick.com/.

 Experiments include:
-- tiny emoji gardens
+- tiny emoji worlds
-- you being in space
-- making friends with strange animals
+- magical stories with cute animals

 ## Reactions
 *"This immediately gave me loads of ideas!"*